jondot/awesome-react-native/README.md

 - [lottie-react-native ★4537](https://github.com/airbnb/lottie-react-native) - a mobile library for Android and iOS that parses Adobe After Effects animations exported as JSON with bodymovin and renders them natively on mobile!
 - [react-native-animatable ★2069](https://github.com/oblador/react-native-animatable) - Standard set of easy to use animations and declarative transitions for React Native (built on react-native Animated
 - [react-native-snackbar-component ★0](https://github.com/SiDevesh/React-Native-SnackBar-Component) - A snackbar component for Android and iOS, customizable and simple.
+- [react-native-expand ★2](https://github.com/hejiaji/react-native-expand) - A react-native expandable component for both Android and iOS

 ### Navigation
 - [native-navigation ★1237](https://github.com/airbnb/native-navigation) - Native navigation library for React Native applications